jsiek/deduce/BinaryTree.md

 * The `ti2tree` operator returns the tree that the iterator is traversing.

-* The `ti_first` operator returns an itereator pointing to the first node (with respect to the in-order traversal) of a non-empty tree.
+* The `ti_first` operator returns an iterator pointing to the first node (with respect to the in-order traversal) of a non-empty tree.
 We represent non-empty trees with three things: the left subtree, the data in the root node, and the right subtree.